demogorgonz/OpenGSMGateway/docs/source/docs/cli.md

 # CLI add2queue

-If you are running OGG as service, you can add actions to queue.
+If running OGG as service, you can add actions to queue.

 ## add2queue Call